Source File

 const (

-// modeHandle means that Process operations use handle, which is
+// statusOK means that the Process is ready to use.

 // statusDone indicates that the PID/handle should not be used because